 We have seen how to disable the Toast Notifications in Windows 10.
 Today we will see how to disable the Live Tile Notifications in Windows 10/8.
 Whenever an app has some new information to tell you, it displays them in the form of a live display – text or image – on the tile on the Start Screen.
 This looks pretty cool and also keeps you abreast of the latest happening on that subject.
 But to some, it a cause for distraction, and for yet others, it may mean undue wastage of bandwidth.

 Turn Off Live Tile Notifications for individual Tile

-If you wish you can disable the Live Tile Notifications.
-All you need to do is, while on your Start Screen, right-click on the Tile, whose live notifications you want to turn off.
+In Windows 8.1, you need to do is, while on your Start Screen, right-click on the Tile, whose live notifications you want to turn off.

 If you wish to turn on back the live notifications, right-click on the tile and this time you will see the option to Turn live tile on.